Hchu2/ELIC-Calib/readme.md

 ## Run simulated dataset
-A example of simulated dataset and reference spatiotemporal parameters are available at [OneDrive](https://whueducn-my.sharepoint.com/:f:/g/personal/lishengyu_whu_edu_cn/Er5siA8MLGhPrkCHwh1hMTwB4zVG5mB0oreY71tGDfA_0g?e=ZHK1UV "simu").
-Note that there is no error in the simulation data.
-You can add Gaussian white noise error as needed.
+An example of simulated dataset and reference spatiotemporal parameters are available at [OneDrive](https://whueducn-my.sharepoint.com/:f:/g/personal/lishengyu_whu_edu_cn/Er5siA8MLGhPrkCHwh1hMTwB4zVG5mB0oreY71tGDfA_0g?e=ZHK1UV "simu").
+For more details on how to generate simulation environment and simulation data, please contact the author.

 1. Download the simulated dataset
 2. Modify the default yaml in “elic-calib.launch” to "elic-config-sim.yaml"